fontforge/fontforge.github.io/en-US/documentation/interface/multilayer.md

 [table_of_contents]

-Normal builds of fontforge do not have this mode enabled (it can eat up a lot of memory), if you wish to edit type3 fonts then configure fontforge with

-    $ configure --enable-type3
-    $ make
-    $ make install

-If you have done this, then loading a type3 font (or an svg font organized in a similar fashion) will cause FontForge to retain information on each stroke and fill command.
+Loading a type3 font (or an svg font organized in a similar fashion) will cause FontForge to retain information on each stroke and fill command.
 Each command is placed in a separate layer and may be edited in isolation.

-A new font may be converted to a multi-layered font by selecting Element->Font Info->Layers->Multi Layered Font.
+A new font may be converted to a multi-layered font by selecting Element->Font Info->Layers->All layers cubic and Type3 Multi Layered Font.

 ![](/assets/img/windows-charview-multilayer.png)